-1. Upon receipt of an appeal the Senior Vice President, Health Sciences may choose to meet with the accused student or may choose to decide the appeal based upon the statements/record made by the ASC.
-The Senior Vice President, Health Sciences shall issue a decision within ten (10) business days of his/her receipt of the appeal or the date of the Senior Vice President's meeting with the student, whichever is later.
-The decision of the Senior Vice President shall be final.
+1. Upon receipt of an appeal the Executive Vice President of Health Sciences may choose to meet with the accused student or may choose to decide the appeal based upon the statements/record made by the ASC.
+The Executive Vice President of Health Sciences shall issue a decision within ten (10) business days of their receipt of the appeal or the date of the Executive Vice President of Health Sciences' meeting with the student, whichever is later.
+The decision of the Executive Vice President of Health Sciences shall be final.